sarahantgan/UMSI_MC3_Final/README.md

 ---

 ## 💬 Need Help?
-If anything is unclear or you'd like this integrated into your existing site by a developer, just reach out to Sara Hantgan (shantgan@umich.edu)
+If anything is unclear, just reach out to Sara Hantgan (shantgan@umich.edu)

-"""
->>>>>>> Initial upload of MC3 dashboard